GSA/Section508.gov/_pages/acquisition/2022-06-23-sell-how-to-create-acr-with-vpat.md

 layout: page
 sidenav: true
 type: acquisition
-title: 'How to Create an Accessibility Conformance Report Using A Voluntary Product Accessibility Template (VPAT&reg;)'
+title: How to Create an Accessibility Conformance Report Using A Voluntary Product Accessibility Template (VPAT&reg;)
 permalink: sell/how-to-create-acr-with-vpat/
 description: Instructs users about how to develop an Accessibility Conformance Report (ACR) using a Voluntary Product Accessibility Template (VPAT&reg;)
+description-alt: Update to clarify that other government agencies acting as providers (vendors) are responsible for creating and maintaining ACRs for their ICT.
 contributors: haileselassie, sirk, nasa
 audience:
-- "Buyers"
-- "Section 508 Program Managers"
-- "Executive Leadership (CXO)"
+- Buyers
-- "Chief Acquisition Officers (CAO)"
+- Chief Acquisition Officers (CAO)
+- Executive Leadership (CXO)
-- "IT Program & Project Managers"
+- IT Program & Project Managers
+- Section 508 Program Managers
-topic: "Sell"
+topic:
+- Sell
+subtopic:
-sub-topic: "ACR Production & Evaluation"
+- ACR Production & Evaluation
-resource-type: "Process & How-To"
+resource-type:
+- Process & How-To
-format: "HTML"
+format: HTML
 created: 2022-06-23
+updated: 2026-06-29
 ---

 This page is intended to instruct users on how to develop an Accessibility Conformance Report (ACR) using a Voluntary Product Accessibility Template (VPAT&reg;).
-This information was adapted from NASA's [Demystifying Section 508: An Industry Guide to Understanding Section 508 of the Rehabilitation Act][6].
+This information was adapted from NASA's <a href="https://www.sewp.nasa.gov/documents/Section_508_Guide_111821.pdf" target="_blank" class="usa-link--external">Demystifying Section 508: An Industry Guide to Understanding Section 508 of the Rehabilitation Act</a>.
 For more information on ACRs and VPATs<sup>&trade;</sup> visit the Acquisition section of Section508.gov.

 The ACR is a representation of how the product meets the applicable Section 508 Technical Standards.
-The product owner/developer must first test the product against those standards in order to complete an ACR.
+The product owner/developer&mdash;including commercial companies, contractors, and other government agencies acting as providers (vendors)&mdash;must first test the product against those standards in order to complete an ACR.
 Currently, the most common way an ACR is completed is by using the (VPAT&reg; template created by the IT Industry Council (ITI).

 Although there are other possible methods to complete an ACR, this part of the guide will walk you through how to complete an ACR using the VPAT&reg;.